CryptoGnome/LimitSwap/README.md

 - Go to /build folder and copy LimitSwap.exe
 - Move it to the root folder (where you were before)
 - Run it

+- 🟢 : you are sure of the code that is running on your computer
+- 🔴 : little bit complicated

 ## Developers 🔧